adityaponnada/adityaponnada.github.io/_pages/cv.md

 ------
 * **Vice-chair**, BostonCHI, Boston-area chapter of ACM SIGCHI (2021 – 2023)
 * **Member**, ACM SIGCHI (2021 – present), Steering committee, BostonCHI, Boston area chapter of ACM SIGCHI (2018 – 2023), Healthcare Information and Management Systems Society (HIMSS), New England Chapter (2020 – 2021)
-* **Peer-reviewer**, ACM Conference on Human Factors in Computing Systems (CHI 2017 – 2024), ACM Interactive Mobile, Wearable, and Ubiquitous Technologies (IMWUT or UbiComp 2019 – 2022), ACM Transactions on Computer-Human Interactions (TOCHI),  Proceedings of the ACM in Human-Computer Interaction (CSCW 2021 - 2023), Journal of Medical Internet Research (JMIR), Journal for Measurement of Physical Behavior (JMPB), IEEE Conference on Engineering in Medicine and Biology Society (EMBS 2019)
+* **Peer-reviewer**, ACM Conference on Human Factors in Computing Systems (CHI 2017 – 2024), ACM Interactive Mobile, Wearable, and Ubiquitous Technologies (IMWUT or UbiComp 2019 – 2022), ACM Transactions on Computer-Human Interactions (TOCHI),  Proceedings of the ACM in Human-Computer Interaction (CSCW 2021 - 2023), Journal of Medical Internet Research (JMIR), Journal for Measurement of Physical Behavior (JMPB), IEEE Conference on Engineering in Medicine and Biology Society (EMBS 2019), IEEE Pervasive Computing

 Presentations and Talks
 ------